romain-f5/dns-lb-bind/README.md

 The infrastructure is based on a simple load-balancing of 2 Web Server (not really needed for the purposes of the demo as of 03/12/2021 but this is to be expanded)

+To build this lab:
+- ensure that docker is running on the system
+- download the file (git clone or zip)
+- copy valid repo.cert and repo.key files in the nginx-app-protect/etc/ssl/nginx directory

 To run the demo:
 - Start the Docker environment that consists of:
     - 1x NGINX Plus instance with App Protect